geoffsmith82/DelphiIntuitAccess/README.md

   The sample does not include the class that handles the PDF Decoding, as it needs QuickPDF and the PDF format that it decodes is particular to my customer.

-## Dependencies
-  - TMS Grids

 This project wont compile by itself.
 There is a object called TPDFInvoice that is not included.
 All the code referencing this can be commented out however and you should still be able to get the sample to work.
-If you don't have TMS Grids, you can also comment out the code relating to that - which will limit what the demo can do, although you will still be able to list customers and invoices.

 ## What does this example show
   - Initial OAuth2 Authentication flow with web browser.